WakeRealityDev/Thunderstrike/README.md

 Wake Reality's Thunderstrike
 ===============================
-Quick and dirty example app / proof of conept of how to interface RemGlk JSON data exchange with the Thunderword app.
+Quick and dirty example app / proof of concept of how to interface RemGlk JSON data exchange with the Thunderword app.
 It also demonstrates how to specify the data file you want and for Thunderword to launch the story.

 Intended for Android Studio 2.2.3